Ohio English Language Proficiency Assessment (OELPA) FAQ

 May a domain exemption be applied due to a school or district’s inability to administer the OELPA in person?

 No. Domain exemptions are permitted only for English learners who cannot access the domain test(s) due to a disability.
-The Department’s domain exemption policy is located in Section V of the Accessibility Manual for Ohio’s English Language Proficiency Assessments.
+The Department’s domain exemption policy and the new

 Back to Top